 - Remove the pan from the oven and pour the still warm curd into the tart shell.
 Allow the shell and curd to cool to room temperature.
 Refrigerate the tart for several hours or overnight until the filling is set.

-- To make the meringue, combine the egg whites, sugar, cream of tartar and salt in the bowl of a stand mixer or a large mixing bowl.
+- To make the meringue, combine 3 large egg whites, 6 oz granulated sugar, ½ teaspoon cream of tartar and ¼ teaspoon table salt in the bowl of a stand mixer or a large mixing bowl.
 Set the bowl over a pan of barely simmering water, making sure the bottom of the bowl doesn't touch the water.
 Whisk the egg whites until the temperature reaches 160°F.

-- Remove the bowl from the heat and add the vanilla.
+- Remove the bowl from the heat and add 2 teaspoon vanilla extract.
 Whip the whites on high speed until stiff peaks form and the whites are cooled.
 About 4-5 minutes.